Bangladesh Telecommunications Company Limited: Internet services

 BTCL provides dial-up Internet access in all 64 districts of the country, making it the most-accessible Internet service provider in the country.
 As of January 2009, its total dial-up subscriber is 32,433.
 Since the beginning of 2007 BTCL have improved its Dial-up Internet service for better customer satisfaction.
 It also handles the .bd Internet country code top-level domain (ccTLD) for Bangladesh.

 BTCL provides consumer-level broadband Internet services under the branding of BCUBE.
 The service is provided through ADSL2+ technology.

 BTCL has outsourced its BCUBE sales and customer support to EMEM Systems Ltd, System & Services Ltd (SSL) and Sisview Technologies Ltd. Till now btcl have got about 15,000 customers.
 BTCL's monthly income is about ৳19,000,000 per month from this service.

 The state-owned telephony firm will develop a broadband wireless access network across the country soon with Korean help to provide uninterrupted upgraded services to its clients, officials said.
 Bangladesh Telecommunications Company Limited (BTCL) in cooperation with Korean Economic Development Cooperation Fund (EDCF) will establish the modern network.

+Mobile Network Service

+BTCL will also offer mobile network service as an MVNO.
+BTCL is the first & only Mobile Virtual Network Operator.
+Instead of using own tower, BTCL will use other operators Tower through active infrastructure sharing.